JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 	xor eax, eax
 	jmp two
 ```
-The EBX, ECX and EDX registers are empty when you enter the _start() function, so there is no need to clean them.
+<p style="text-align: justify;">The EBX, ECX and EDX registers are empty when you enter the _start() function, so there is no need to clean them.</p>

  ### sys_open()

-The "two" section remains unchanged and remains at the end of our code
+<p style="text-align: justify;">The "two" section remains unchanged and remains at the end of our code</p>

 ```nasm
  two:
   call one